Buriton Chalk Pits - a special resource for the whole community

 An audio guide about what life was like for workers in the Chalk Pits has now been produced with the Petersfield Museum.
-Click on this link to listen to their stories and find out more about what their life was like: http://www.petersfieldmuseum.co.uk/education/teachers-resource.php
+Click on this link to find out more about what their life was like: https://www.petersfieldmuseum.co.uk/learn/schools/teacher-resources

 A small group of volunteers now looks after the Chalk Pits with occasional working parties and regular 'monitoring walks'.
-For further details, please contact Joe Williams by email at Joseph.Williams@hants.gov.uk
+For further details, please contact Ashlea Walters by email at Ashlea.Walters@hants.gov.uk

 For forthcoming events in the Chalk Pits: please keep an eye open for any listings underneath the Latest News boxes to the right.
 Reports on previous events appear in the news items.

 There are two trails around this fascinating site - giving insights into the natural history and the industrial heritage.
 Leaflets describing these trails can be downloaded from the foot of this page in pdf format.